brandnewio/ember-intercom-api/README.md

 # ember-intercom-api

-This addon simple inject Intercom.io's script at runtime and gives you a nice interface for interaction with the script via `intercom` service.
+This addon simply inject Intercom.io's script at runtime and gives you a nice interface for interaction with the script via `intercom` service.

 ## Installation